Himanshukla7/COVID-19-Data-Analysis-Project/README.md

-COVID-19 Data Analysis Project
+# 🦠 COVID-19 Data Analysis Project

-Hello and welcome to my COVID-19 data analysis project using Python.
+Welcome to my COVID-19 data analysis project!

-Introduction
-In this project, I will be conducting an analysis of COVID-19 data to explore its relationship with the happiness of residents in different countries.
+This project uses Python to explore the relationship between COVID-19 case data and the happiness of residents in different countries.

-Purpose of the Analysis
+---

+## 📖 Introduction

+In this project, I analyze global COVID-19 data and compare it with happiness scores across countries.
+The goal is to uncover any potential correlation between the pandemic’s spread and overall happiness.

+---

+## 🎯 Purpose

-As a data enthusiast, I am interested in understanding if there is any correlation between the spread of the coronavirus in a country and the happiness of its residents.
+As a data enthusiast, I aim to answer:

+> **Is there a correlation between the spread of COVID-19 in a country and the happiness of its residents?**

+---

-Datasets
+## 🗂️ Datasets Used

-For this analysis, I will be working with two main datasets:
+- **COVID-19 Dataset:**

-COVID-19 Dataset: This dataset, published by Johns Hopkins University, contains cumulative confirmed cases of COVID-19 in different countries.
+  Sourced from Johns Hopkins University, containing cumulative confirmed cases of COVID-19 worldwide.

+- **World Happiness Report Dataset:**
-World Happiness Report Dataset: Published annually by the United Nations, this dataset contains scores given by residents of different countries for various life factors.
+  Published by the United Nations, this dataset includes various life factor scores as rated by residents of different countries.

+---

-Prerequisites
+## 🛠️ Prerequisites

-To successfully complete this analysis, I have ensured that I am equipped with the necessary skills and tools:
+To follow along or contribute, you should have:

-Proficiency in the Python programming language.
+- Proficiency in **Python**
-Experience working with Jupyter Notebook.
+- Experience with **Jupyter Notebook**
+- Familiarity with libraries:
+  - `pandas`
+  - `numpy`
+  - `matplotlib`
+  - `seaborn`

-Knowledge of Python libraries such as pandas, numpy, matplotlib, and seaborn.
-Any unfamiliar methods or functions will be explained as I progress through the analysis.
+*Note: Any unfamiliar functions or methods will be explained throughout the analysis.*

+---

-Getting Started
+## 🚀 Getting Started

-To follow along with this project, you can clone or download the repository to your local machine.
-You will find the Jupyter Notebook file, as well as the datasets required for the analysis.
+1. **Clone or Download** this repository to your local machine.
+2. Open the Jupyter Notebook file included.
+3. Ensure the datasets are available in the directory.

+You can now explore the code and analysis step by step.

+---

+## 🤝 Join the Journey

-Feel free to join me on this journey as we explore the fascinating intersection of COVID-19 data and human happiness.
+Feel free to follow along, suggest improvements, or contribute as we dive into the intersection of pandemic data and human happiness.

-Happy analyzing!
+**Happy Analyzing!**

+---